How small satellites forge a new path for government space operations

 Hosted payloads on CubeSat platforms offer a highly secure way to achieve rapid innovation.
 The Government Accountability Office recently found that “using commercial satellites to host government sensors or communications packages—called payloads—may be one way [the Department of Defence] can achieve on-orbit capability faster and more affordably.”

-With orbital services, getting critical technology into orbit is fast and cost-effective, and has the added advantages of operational security and a ready route to expansion.
+With orbital services, getting critical technology into orbit can be fast and cost-effective, and has the added advantages of operational security and a ready route to expansion.
 The main benefits include:

 Rapid testing on a reliable platform